-Buprenorphine is a semisynthetic opioid analgesic, which is also used for management of opioid dependence.
+Buprenorphine is an orally available, semisynthetic opioid analgesic, which is used as an analgesic and for management of opioid dependence.
 Therapy with buprenorphine has not been associated with serum enzyme elevations, and clinically apparent liver injury has been reported largely with overdose and abuse (intravenous administration of the sublingual formulation).

-Buprenorphine therapy has not been associated with serum enzyme elevations during treatment, although the populations studied (opioid addiction) often have coexisting chronic liver disease which complicates such assessments.
-Furthermore, rates of ALT elevations during treatment with buprenorphine (with or without naloxone) have been no greater than with comparator arms (methadone).
+Buprenorphine therapy has not been associated with serum enzyme elevations during treatment, although the populations studied (opioid addiction) often have coexisting chronic liver diseases which complicate such assessments.
+Nevertheless, rates of ALT elevations during treatment with buprenorphine (with or without naloxone) have been no greater than with comparator arms (methadone).

 Mechanism of Injury

 Buprenorphine undergoes extensive first pass hepatic extraction and is metabolized primarily by the cytochrome P450 system (CYP 3A4).
 The low doses used and rapid metabolism may account for its relative lack of hepatotoxicity when used in conventional doses.
 The appearance of an acute hepatic necrosis after intravenous injection of the sublingual tablets is likely due to direct toxicity of these high parenteral doses.
 The occurrence of this syndrome largely in patients with concurrent hepatitis C remains unexplained.
 Clearance of hepatitis C during this toxic injury raises the issue of whether the acute injury is actually due to an exacerbation of hepatitis C or whether the severe acute toxic injury can induce viral clearance.

 Outcome and Management